phasic/VeloKit/docs/README.md

 ## Overview

-Dress My Ride is a Progressive Web App that helps cyclists determine what clothing to wear based on current and forecasted weather conditions.
+VeloKit is a Progressive Web App that helps cyclists determine what clothing to wear based on current and forecasted weather conditions.
 The app analyzes temperature, wind speed, and rain probability to provide personalized clothing recommendations for cycling rides.

 ### Core Functionality